HelmyBlub/chatSim/tasks.md

 Tasks:
-- citizen can ask other citizen for food if starving
-    - create some chat
-        - refactor: check all namings, no longer just small talk

 - check "isCitizenInVisionDistance", does not use citizen vision.
 Replace it?
 - check if "citizen search" code should be ordered differently, with more files?
 - remember markets near home